ml729/org-habit-stats/README.md

 - Emacs 25.1

 # Installation
-This package is not yet available on (M)ELPA.
+This package is available on MELPA as `org-habit-stats`.
+Run `M-x package-refresh-contents` and `M-x package-install` and type in the package name to install it.

 ## Manual Installation
 Clone this repo to `~/.emacs.d/site-lisp/`.